jgonzalezdr/ProjectTemplateLib/README.md

 11. Edit `examples/CMakefile.txt` and add all the subdirectories for your examples.

-12. Delete all the test, production and example example files and directories.

 13. Replace `LICENSE.txt` with your project's license file.

 14. Create a build directory under the top directory (e.g. `build/`), and inside it execute `cmake ..
 G "<GeneratorOfYourChoice>"` (add any other configuration options that you like).